SSSD/sssd.io/src/troubleshooting/sudo.rst

 actually only a misconfiguration of sudo rule or the client system.
-If you are not able to track down the issue yourself, feel free to ask one of the developers on `SSSD mailing list`_ or `#sssd IRC channel`_ on `freenode`_.
+If you are not able to track down the issue yourself, feel free to ask one of the developers on `SSSD mailing list`_ or `#sssd IRC channel`_ on `libera.chat`_.
 To speed things up, please prepare the following information:

 -  Description of the problem and what have you found out.
 You should at least know whether the issue lies on sudo (rules are send to sudo but